Christian Bethancourt Player Props: Rays vs. Blue Jays

-On Friday, Christian Bethancourt (coming off going 2-for-3 with a double and an RBI) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 7:07 PM ET.
+On Saturday, Christian Bethancourt (on the back of going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 3:07 PM ET.

-He had two hits (going 2-for-3 with a double and an RBI) in his last appearance against the Red Sox.
+He had two hits (going 2-for-4 with a home run and an RBI) in his last game against the Blue Jays.

 Christian Bethancourt Game Info & Props vs. the Blue Jays